white-poto/php_crontab/README.md

 + Tasks of different users must written in different files.
 Based on the above reasons, we need a crontab manager which can manage crontab tasks together and configure the tasks.

-How to use it?
+How to use php_crontab?
 ---------------
-There are two ways to use php_crontab to manage you crontab tasks.
+There are two ways to use php_crontab to manage your crontab tasks.
 You can just write a php script and add it to the crontab config file with the command `crontab -e`.
 The php script should run every minute.
 For example `tests/simple.php`
 Or you can write a php daemon script which will run as a service and will not exit until someone kill it.